berpj/writings/simple-web-architecture-with-docker.md

+# A simple 3-tier web architecture with Docker

 I'm currently working a lot with [Docker](https://docker.com) for my new startup [Datacube.io](https://datacube.io), so I thought it would be a good idea to share some things I have learned on the subject.

 ### A Todo application